spikegrobstein/resume/readme.md

  * Architected and implemented application for collecting and reporting on data from the internet using Kapow, PHP (wrappers for collection agents), Rails (Frontend/CnC/Reporting), MySQL (orchestration datastore), Marklogic (online datastore), NEC HYDRAstor (offline/nearline storage of collected data).
    Collected and processed over 500GB of XML over a 2-year period.
-Saved millions of dollars over 3rd party solutions.
+Application paid for itself over the first month of operation.
- * Investigated and reverse engineered software for applications designed for copyright infringement (eg: Limewire, etc) to determine risk, technologies and extent of violations.
+ * Investigated and reverse engineered software for applications and services designed for copyright infringement (eg: Limewire, etc) to determine risk, technologies and extent of violations.
- * Determined and implemented procedures for video encoding server farm of XServes; built scripts to manage/audit versions of libraries and initial configuration of servers using Ruby, designed and documented procedures for NetRestore of servers for disaster recovery.
+ * Described and implemented procedures for configuring and managing video encoding server farm of XServes;
+   built scripts to manage/audit versions of libraries and initial configuration of servers using Ruby, designed and documented procedures for NetRestore of servers for disaster recovery.

 **National Flag & Display** - New York City, NY - Flag and Banner production company
 2004/08 - 2007/08 / Production Artist

- * Automated workflow of Art Department using Perl, Bash and Applescript saving each artist hours per day and overall improving life in the art department.
-Automation included procedures for preflighting and sending files to vendors (tagging, building PO and composing emails or burning CDs/DVDs)
+ * Automated Art Department workflows using combination of Perl, Bash and Applescript saving each artist hours per day and overall improving life in the art department.
+Automation included procedures for preflighting and sending files to vendors (tagging, building PO and composing emails or burning CDs/DVDs).
  * Built FTP server for customers to upload artwork using Gentoo Linux.
 Included log parser (written in Perl) to notify of new uploads, seamless integration to their website with a web frontend for uploading files and including custom messages to the appropriate salesperson.
 Server ran for over 3 years